When you are trying to pick out a new puppy, the number of options can be overwhelming.

 - Mini Aussies have plenty of energy.
 They will be able to keep up with even the most active lifestyle, and they love to hike, run, explore, and go adventuring!

 - Because of their loyal and protective nature, Mini Aussies can become shy and wary of strangers if they are not properly socialized.
-Getting them out with strange people and dogs when they are young is essential so they can hone their social skills.
+Exposing them to lots of strange people and dogs when they are young is essential so they can hone their social skills.

 - Mini Aussies seem to have a particular fondness for horses, which, combined with their small size and intelligence, makes them popular travel companions for equestrians.